isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 * What the Saved Cohorts mean versus Public Cohorts, why would you use them?
 Can I delete Public Cohorts, Can I edit them (only after copying)
-* How do I create a cohort
- * Navigation of Create a Cohort
- * What the panels mean
- * What the graphic mean
- * Can I edit the selected filters?
-Are filters the same as variables?
- * What does “Data Availability” mean.
-What are the mouse-over functionalities.
-Can I move the columns.
-Give me an example use case, how would I use this?
- * How can I apply Variable Favorites in this panel to create a cohort with my favorite variables?

 * What is displayed in the list, can I sort that?
 * What the New Workbook button does, why would you use it, how do you use it?
 * What the Delete button does.
 Can I get back a deleted cohort if I make a mistake?
 Can I delete multiple cohorts at the same time?
 Can I delete those that I don’t own?